UST-QuAntiL/nisq-analyzer/docs/dev/config/Unit Tests/README.md

 The following changes are required:
 ![checkstyle](graphics/doc3.png)

-- set an environment variable for the IBMQ token
+- set an environment variable for the IBMQ token and the PlanQK refresh token
   ```
   token = ***THISISMYIBMQTOKEN*****
+  refresh-token = ***THISISMYPLANQKREFRESHTOKEN***
   ```

 ![checkstyle](graphics/doc4.png)